UWCS/C_Course-Introduction/Session1.md

 The course starts gently by introducing basic programming concepts in **C** such as variables, types, and loops.
 If you’re an experienced programmer then feel free to skim through these sections to get to the more **C**-specific parts!

-I would personally recommend doing all the exercises regardless of your level, to ensure that you know the material.
-At times, my writing can be verbose so please do skim through the content, scan for bold/italicised text, and carefully read content when you cannot do the corresponding exercises.
+It is recommended to do all the exercises regardless of level, to ensure that you know the material.
+Writing can be verbose at times, so do scan for bold/italicised text.

 Good luck and happy coding!

 ## Contents

 - <a href="#WhatIsC" style="color: black;"> What is C </a>